Greek Yogurt Cheddar Cheese Sauce (Stovetop, No Flour)

 Ingredients & Substitutions

-Here is everything you need to make Greek yogurt cheddar cheese dip:
+Here’s everything you need to make this Greek yogurt cheddar cheese dip.

 Easily Adapt This Recipe for Any Diet

-Gluten-Free: This recipe is naturally gluten-free as written!
-Just double-check your Worcestershire sauce label as some brands may contain gluten.
+• Gluten-Free: This recipe is naturally gluten-free as written since it uses cornstarch instead of a flour roux.
+Just double-check that your Worcestershire sauce is labeled gluten free, as some brands aren’t.

 Dipping a pretzel bite in a greek yogurt cheddar cheese dip.